Amy Weber

-Amy Marie Weber (July 2, 1970) is an American actress, model, film producer, singer, real estate broker and former professional wrestling valet.
+Amy Marie Weber (born July 2, 1970) is an American singer, actress, model, and retired professional wrestling valet.
 She is best known for her time in WWE as a WWE Diva.
 She released an album, Let it Rain, the titular single for which stayed in the U.S. Billboard Chart for over a month.
-It was also released internationally via Dauman Music and Republic Digital and climbed to number 6 in the UK Singles Chart.
 Weber has been the face of a Shiseido cosmetic campaign.

+Weber is currently the Director of Residential Estates at the brokerage Beverly & Co.

 Early career

 Television

-Weber is currently the Director of Residential Estates at the famed brokerage "The Agency."
-She has sold over $500,000,000 in her short 8 years in the real estate industry.
-Weber has been recognized by Los Angeles Magazine, Pasadena Magazine and The Wall Street Journal as an All-Star.
 Weber has played roles in numerous television series including CSI: Las Vegas, Son of the Beach, Andy Richter Controls the Universe, Saved by the Bell, Melrose Place, Pacific Blue, The Young and the Restless, Jenny, USA High and City Guys.
 She also appeared in country musician Toby Keith's video for his song "Whiskey Girl" as the Whiskey Girl, and, on December 31, 2004, she was featured in a sketch on the New Year's Eve live episode of The Tonight Show with Jay Leno.
 Weber teamed up with Tom Green who traveled all over New York City looking for someone to kiss him at midnight, which Weber eventually go to do.

 Film

-Weber has had lead roles in the movies Scarlet Mirror, The Bet, Dr. Life, Art House, Kolobos, The Contract, Starforce, Crackerjack III, Becoming Pony Boi, The Pumpkin Karver, and Transmorphers.
+Weber has had lead roles in the movies Scarlet Mirror, The Bet, Dr. Life, Art House, Kolobos, The Contract, Starforce, Crackerjack 3, Becoming Pony Boi, The Pumpkin Karver, and Transmorphers.
 She also had a lead role in the movie Diablita, and supporting roles in the movies The Adventures of Joe Dirt and Unbeatable Harold.
 She is also the executive producer and star of Crossroad.
 She was an associate producer on the film The Pumpkin Karver, in which she also starred.